Clochette-AbsINThe/clochette/docker/Readme.md

 # When the app is set to the deployment you should add 1 important env files

+Go check this [documentation](./reverse-proxy/ssl/README.md) to be able to set up https using docker in development.

 ## `.env` in the docker/ folder

 - GITHUB_USER=\*\*\*